ClamminTroopWEB/Pinder-Web-App/README.md

 Stakeholders,
 we are pleased to announce the design of Pinder has been completed.
 Here's how it will work:

-The application will have 3 main features: listing a pet for adoption, the abillity to find and match with pets that taylor to your needs, and the ability to view the pets you've matched with.
+The application will have 3 main features: listing a pet for adoption, the abillity to find and match with pets that tailor to your needs, and the ability to view the pets you've matched with.

 The Database will have 2 collections: dogs and people.
 Each person object will have an id, usernames password, address, and a profile picture.
 Dogs will have an ownerID to connect them to their owner's profile.
 They will also have an id, breed, and a name.